 Connect the manual switch to the Sine wave signal input.
 This signal will provide a sinusoidal signal of fixed amplitude and fixed frequency.

 Open the Sine wave signal command block and make sure that the Amplitude is 3 and Phase is 0 rad.
-Enter the first modal frequency determined from Q2 of the calculations in rad/sec.
+Enter the first modal frequency determined from Eq.
+1.26 in rad/sec.

-Tune the frequency value by increasing or decreasing in steps of 1 rad/sec until the first mode shape is clearly visible.
+Tune the frequency value by increasing or decreasing in steps of 1 rad/sec until the first mode shape is clearly visible (do this while the simulation is running).

 Observe the corresponding mode in the link and note down the number of nodes and their locations with respect to length of the link.

-Repeat steps 6 to 10 for the second modal frequency also identified from Q2 of the calculations.
+Repeat steps 6 to 10 for the second modal frequency determined from Eq.
+1.26.
+Save the results for this as well (second modal frequency).

-Values of the damped frequency , the undamped frequency , the damping ratio , the stiffness and the viscous damping coefficient of the link for each dataset, along with the corresponding average , , , and value.
-Use Table B.1 to document these values.
+Values of the damped frequency ωd, the natural frequency ωn, the damping ratio ζ, the stiffness Ks and the viscous damping coefficient Bl of the link computed with average values of δ and Tosc.

-Calculation for mass per unit length of the link and moment of inertia of inertia of the link ()
+Calculation of mass moment of inertia of the link (Jl)

 Compare the first dominant frequency (from FFT) with the natural frequency of the flexible link and state your observations.
 Explain any similarities or differences observed and the reasons behind them.

-Compare the first and second dominant frequencies obtained from the FFT with the corresponding calculated first and second modal frequencies (Result A.4) and explain your observation.
+Compare the first and second dominant frequencies obtained from the FFT with the corresponding calculated first and second modal frequencies (Result B.4) and explain your observation.

 Second